-Apart from the Big Picture documents, we recommend that these documents be read in order.
+Apart from the Big Picture and INSIDE THE REFUGE documents, we recommend that the science documents be read in order.
 Suggested background reading is given at the beginning of each; references are at the end.
 There is a brief table of contents for each at the beginning.
 The choice of PDFs for documents is made necessary by the need to mingle graphics, occasional math, marginal remarks an an extensive bibliography.

-By clicking on the file thumbnails, these PDF files will display as normal content (of a size intended for online reading, not a printout) without the need to fire up Acrobat Reader or other browser plugins.
+If you click on the green document link a new full-page PDF browser view will pop up.
+By clicking on the file thumbnails, these PDF files will display as normal content (of a size intended for online reading, not a printout) in your browser window without the need to fire up Acrobat Reader or other browser plugins.
 A small control panel that permits you to download the file is present at the bottom of the viewing window; by toggling full screen you can go back to this file list.

 THE BIG PICTURE